qhta/MyLib/Qhta.WPF.Converters/Qhta.WPF.Converters/docs/readme.md

 * ValidityBrushConverter -  One-way converter that gets a color from string-to-color dictionary and converts it to solid brush.

 Helper converters:
+* StringConverter - Abstract converter to operate on two string values.
+The second value is passed as a binding declaration or as Param dependency property.
+* AppendingConverter - String converter to append a string parameter to the string value.
 * ArithmeticConverter - Abstract converter to operate on two double values.
-The second value is passed as a binding declaration or as Param dependend property.
+The second value is passed as a binding declaration or as Param dependency property.
 * AddingConverter - Arithmetic converter to add a double parameter to the double value.
 * SubtractingConverter - Arithmetic converter to subtract a double parameter from the double value.
 * MultiplyingConverter - Arithmetic converter to multiply the double value by the double parameter.